openkfw/TruSpace/doc/installStandaloneServer.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

 - The resulting config in `nano  /etc/nginx/sites-available/EXAMPLE.COM` should be something like the config below.
-Check that the headers are rewritten using `proxy_set_header` in order for CORS to work correctly.
+  **Make sure that the headers are rewritten using `proxy_set_header` in order for CORS to work correctly; this needs to be done manually and is important!**

 ```nginx
 # ──────────────────────────────────────────────────────────────────────────────